In 2022, tuition for full-time students at Sacred Heart University was $46,310 a year.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Sacred Heart University is $15,960 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $7,320.
+Room and board at Sacred Heart University costs $17,520 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the school dining halls.

 |Total Estimated Costs|